max-mcfarlane-tnei/unit-block-loading/README.md

 ## Key Features

-- **Optimization Algorithms**: The repository includes state-of-the-art optimization algorithms tailored for block loading scenarios during blackstart situations.
+- **Optimization Algorithms**: The repository includes basic optimization algorithms tailored for block loading scenarios during a blackstart scenario.
 These algorithms efficiently allocate resources and generation units to meet demand and restore power reliably and quickly.

-- **Demand and Generation Modeling**: Comprehensive models and data representations capture the characteristics of demand and generation during a blackstart scenario.
-The models consider load profiles, resource constraints, and system limitations, ensuring accurate and realistic simulations.
+- **Demand and Generation Modeling**: Simplistic data representations capture the characteristics of demand and generation during a blackstart scenario.
+The models consider load profiles, resource constraints, and system limitations.

-- **Flexible Configuration**: The repository is highly customizable, allowing users to configure and adapt the optimization process to their specific needs.
-It provides parameters and options to fine-tune the algorithmic behavior, making it suitable for integration into various power system environments and scenarios.

-- **Visualization and Reporting**: Visualization tools and reporting capabilities are included to present the optimization results clearly and insightfully.
-Users can generate charts, graphs, and reports that showcase optimized block loading schedules, resource allocations, and system performance, facilitating effective communication and decision-making.
+- **Visualization**: Visualization capabilities are included to present the optimization results clearly and insightfully.
+Users can generate charts and graphs that showcase optimized block loading schedules and resource allocations.

-- **Documentation and Tutorials**: Comprehensive documentation and tutorials guide users through the repository, explaining optimization concepts, data requirements, and usage instructions.
-This facilitates quick understanding and utilization of the repository's functionalities.
+- **Documentation and Tutorials**: Documentation and tutorials will be released soon.

 ## Benefits

 - **Efficiency**: The mathematical optimization techniques employed in this repository ensure efficient allocation of resources and generation units, reducing downtime and minimizing restoration time during a blackstart scenario.

-- **Reliability**: The optimization algorithms meet demand while adhering to operational constraints, improving the overall reliability and stability of the power system during the restoration process.
+- **Reliability**: The optimization algorithms meet demand while adhering to operational constraints.

 - **Cost Savings**: By optimizing the block loading process, this repository minimizes the need for additional resources and generation capacity, resulting in cost savings for power system operators.

-- **Scalability**: The repository is designed to handle systems of varying sizes and complexities, making it suitable for both small-scale and large-scale power systems.
+- **Scalability**: The repository is not designed to handle large systems.
+It does exemplify the underlying processes that a future soltion can be tailored for.

 - **Decision Support**: Visualization and reporting capabilities provide actionable insights and a holistic view of the block loading optimization results, aiding decision-making by operators and stakeholders in effectively managing blackstart scenarios.